This article will be of use if:

 Slightly better priced, and comparable quality, but you have to search a bit.

-The most surprising thing about selling a house in the Netherlands is the fees of agents.
-The Netherlands ranks among the cheapest countries for estate agents.
+The most surprising thing about selling a house in the Netherlands is the fees of Real estate agents.
+The Netherlands ranks among the countries with the cheapest Real estate agents.

-We have researched 3,000 proposals that agents sent through our platform to potential sellers.
-The outcome: on average, estate agents ask 1.3% (Avg.
+We have analyzed 3,000 proposals that agents submitted through our platform to potential sellers.
+The result: on average, Real estate agents charge 1.3% (Avg.
 EUR 4,000, depending on the value of your house), VAT included, for selling a property.
-That is way lower than most other countries.
+That is much lower than in most other countries.

-If the potential buyer also hired an estate agent, that doesn't change anything to the fee.
+If the potential buyer also hired a Real estate agent, that doesn't change anything about the fee.
 You make your arrangements with your selling agent and the buyer makes their arrangements with their buying agent.
-These two are totally unconnected.
+These two are completely disconnected.

-Most Dutch people invite between 2 and 4 different estate agents to their property.
+Most Dutch people invite between 2 and 4 different Real estate agents to their property.
 The agents will walk through the property and will give you their estimate of the value of the house.
-They will also tell you how much they charge for their services and make a pitch on why they are great, and the rest is not.
+They will also tell you how much they charge for their services and make a pitch on why they are the best choice, and the others are not.

 Sometimes they also share with you what they think the asking price for the property should be.
 This could deliberately be higher or lower than the expected selling price.
 This could be part of the selling strategy an agent applies.

-Based on their proposals, their marketing strategy, and their estimation of the selling price, you decide on whom you work with.
+Based on their proposals, their marketing strategy, and their estimate of the selling price, you decide on whom you work with.

 Google, friends, funda, and a bit of shameless self-promotion.